Skip to content

 Pool Heaters

 Heating systems for pools are essential for extending your swimming season.
-Whether you want to enjoy your pool during
+Whether your goal is to swim during the

 Heating systems for pools are essential for extending your swimming season.
-Whether you want to enjoy your pool during cooler months, swim…
+Whether your goal is to swim during the colder months, enjoy ea…

 Pool Heater Sizing & Installation: My Framework for a 30% Reduction in Operational Costs I've lost count of the number of clients who have come to me with a brand-new, high-end pool heater that's costing them a fortune to run.
 The common assumption is a faulty unit.
 In over 90% of my diagnostic cases, the hardware is fine; the failure is in the system design and sizing methodology.
 Standard online calculators that only ask for pool volume are dangerously incomplete and the primary cause of oversized or undersized units that bleed money.
 My approach sidesteps these generic tools entirely.
 I developed what I call a Thermal Efficiency Audit, a methodology that treats the pool heater not as a standalone appliance, but as the heart of a complex thermodynamic system.
 This framework focuses on identifying and mitigating heat loss vectors *before* ever calculating a single BTU, leading to a correctly sized unit that consistently operates at its peak efficiency curve, often reducing monthly heating bills by up to 30%.
 My Proprietary Thermal Efficiency Audit: Beyond BTUs The biggest mistake I see in the field is a "more is better" approach to BTUs.
 I once consulted on a high-end residential project where the owner had installed a massive 400k BTU gas heater for a medium-sized pool, yet it struggled to maintain temperature on breezy days.
 The problem wasn't the heater's power; it was the unmitigated environmental factors.
 The pool was on a hilltop with constant wind exposure and the owner refused to use a pool cover.
 The powerful heater was fighting a losing, and incredibly expensive, battle against constant evaporative and convective heat loss.
 This experience solidified my methodology.
 Before I even discuss heater models, I analyze three core environmental metrics: Insolation (sun exposure), Wind Load (average wind speed and direction), and Evaporation Potential (based on humidity and surface area).
 A simple shade sail or windbreak can have a more significant impact on heating costs than a 50k BTU upgrade.
 We quantify these factors to create a "heat loss profile" for the specific pool, which then dictates the true BTU requirement.
 The Critical Triad: COP, GPM, and Thermal Loss To truly understand heater performance, we have to move beyond the marketing specs and look at the physics of the system.
 My entire diagnostic process boils down to optimizing this triad.